ricardomaia/javascript-fast-track/README.md

 Open a new terminal ("Terminal" > "New Terminal"), create the backend directory, change to new directory and initialize a node project.

-Just type [Enter] to all questions and anwer "yes" at the end.
+Just type [Enter] to all questions and answer "yes" at the end.

 ```console
 mkdir backend